Guesswork in the gap: the impact of uncertainty in the compact binary population on source classification: Introduction

 In this work, we investigate how assumptions about the underlying population of compact binaries influence the classification of low mass events.
 For events like GW190425 or GW230529, where the component masses are consistent with both NSs and BHs, the inferred classification can shift significantly depending on the assumed population model.
 By explicitly studying the population-level distributions over masses and spins, we assess how these assumptions propagate into event-level classification.

 Explicitly, a population model that enforces a sharp mass gap or favors anti-aligned spin between the two compact objects can suppress support for higher-mass events, even when the data alone remains ambiguous.
-We systematically explore how variations in population assumptions affect the classification of compact objects as either NS or BH.
-We henceforth refer to this as~\PNS, with $P(m<\mmaxpop)$ representing the population-only analysis and $P(m<\mmaxeos)$ denoting the EOS-informed analyses.
+We systematically explore how variations in population assumptions affect the classification of compact objects as either NS or BH, \utty{noting that some aspects of the inferred population, particularly at the low-mass end, may be weakly constrained.} We henceforth refer to this as~\PNS, with $P(m<\mmaxpop)$ representing the population-only analysis and $P(m<\mmaxeos)$ denoting the EOS-informed analyses.
 Here, $\mmaxpop$ and $\mmaxeos$ correspond to the boundaries taken to represent the NS-BH transition in their respective cases, with the former motivated by features in the inferred mass distribution and the latter by the maximum mass supported by the NS EOS.

 The remainder of this paper is structured as follows.
 In Section~\ref{sec:methods}, we describe our methodology for hierarchical Bayesian inference, including a flexible parametric population model (\popmodel~and extensions) \cite{fishbachDoesMatterMatter2020, farahBridgingGapCategorizing2022, maliStrikingChordSpectral2024, collaborationGWTC40PopulationProperties2025}.
 We then outline the calculation of~\PNS~based on \citet{essickDiscriminatingNeutronStars2020}, including extensions to account for maximally spinning NS.
 In Section~\ref{sec:mainresults}, we present our main population fits and~\PNS~results, including a comprehensive “classification matrix” (Table~\ref{tab:feature_summary}) that maps how population parameters affect classification.
-We also highlight our main results in Table~\ref{tab:fullresults}.
-This matrix forms the conceptual backbone of the paper, motivating a series of focused investigations into specific event-level degeneracies.
+We also highlight our main results in Table~\ref{tab:fullresults} \utty{and additional information in Table~\ref{app:PCItable}}.
+These tables forms the conceptual backbone of the paper, motivating a series of focused investigations into specific event-level degeneracies.